arobson/queue-and-db-demo/README.md

 ### `npm run start-queue`

 This is necessary to start a Docker container with ActiveMQ on your system.
-The JMX broker listens on port 61616 and the Web Console on port 8161.
+The JMX broker listens on port 61616 (JMS), 11883 (MQTT), and the Web Console on port 8161.
 Credentials are demo:activemq.

 ### `npm run stop-queue`